haocrafter/daily-stock-analysis/README.md

 - `combined_strategy_analysis.png`: Comprehensive visualization dashboard

 ### **Email Integration**
-- `gmail_embedded_email.html`: HTML email with embedded combined strategy dashboard
+- `gmail_embedded_email.html`: HTML email with embedded combined strategy dashboard *(committed to Git for review)*
-- `gmail_embedded_email.txt`: Plain text summary of combined analysis
+- `gmail_embedded_email.txt`: Plain text summary of combined analysis *(committed to Git for review)*
-- `gmail_embedded_subject.txt`: Email subject line
+- `gmail_embedded_subject.txt`: Email subject line *(committed to Git for review)*

+**Note**: Most analysis files are generated as workflow artifacts and not committed to Git to keep the repository clean.
+Only email files are committed for easy review and manual sending.

 ## 🔧 Technical Architecture